Tsirelson inequalities: Detecting cheating and quantumness in a single framework: Quantum harmonic oscillators

-While it is currently unknown how to find the highest possible violation of the inequalities \eqref{eq:HO-ineq1} and \eqref{eq:HO-ineq2}, we can look for the maximal violation by a quantum state restricted to the subspace of the first $N$ eigenvectors of the Hamiltonian, that is, $\ket{\psi} = \sum_{n=0}^{N-1} \alpha_n \ket{n}$ where $\ket{n}$ denotes the $n$\textsuperscript{th} eigenstate of the Hamiltonian and $\alpha_n \in \CC$.
-This can be done numerically in a similar manner as described in the original paper by Tsirelson \cite{Tsirelson-oscillatorIneq}.
-While the original Tsirelson inequalities \eqref{eq:HO-TsirelsonIneq} and the type II inequalities \eqref{eq:HO-ineq2} are only violated for at least $N=6$, the type I inequalities \eqref{eq:HO-ineq1} are already violated for $N=5$.
+While it is currently unknown how to find the highest possible violation of the inequalities \eqref{eq:HO-TsirelsonIneq} - \eqref{eq:HO-ineq2}, we can look for the maximal violation by a quantum state restricted to the subspace of the first $N$ eigenstates of the Hamiltonian: $\ket{\psi} = \sum_{n=0}^{N-1} \alpha_n \ket{n}$, where $\ket{n}$ denotes the $n$\textsuperscript{th} eigenstate and $\alpha_n \in \CC$.
+This can be done numerically in a similar manner as described by Tsirelson in \cite{Tsirelson-oscillatorIneq}.
+While the original and the type II inequalities \eqref{eq:HO-TsirelsonIneq} and \eqref{eq:HO-ineq2} are only violated for $N\geq 6$, the type I inequalities \eqref{eq:HO-ineq1} are already violated for $N=5$.
 This may prove viable for experimental tests of nonclassicality with oscillators.
 Table~\ref{tab:HO-nx5} displays the detailed numerical results.